Mouse frozen on laptop? You’re certainly not the only one. But don’t worry – it’s often quite easy to fix…

-You may not have to try all of them; just work your way down the list until the mouse cursor frozen on laptop problem gets resolved.
+Here are 5 fixes that have helped other users resolve the mouse frozen on laptop problem.
+You may not have to try all of them; just work your way down the list until you find the one that works for you.

 - Check for physical issues